 In conclusion, even though some people still believe that technology will change a lot of aspects of a country but I believe that technology supports a country’s development, society to be introduced, and make a country well known worldwide when a country develop technology in the right way.

 Technological development is the buzzword for today’s world.
 The fact that traditional skills and local livelihood are on a fade in most countries due to this technological development, is a moot issue.
 Some among the mass, opine that measures to preserve these traditional and conventional methods are futile.
 In my view, though technology and its recent advancements portray the face of development in a country, efforts to promote conventional elements should be envisaged.
 Let us discourse the same below on a global perspective.

 It is well known that in developed countries, traditional skills are on the verge of extinction.
 The introduction of new and vibrant technological gizmos has replaced obsolete tools and methods.
-To cite an example, one would seldom find manual labor and conventional methods involved in mixing concrete these days, after the introduction of mixture machine in construction sites.
-Unlike earlier times, when small scale industries like cotton mills, hand weaving etc. formed the major part of livelihood and family income, today the whole scenario had undergone a sea change, online and corporate jobs occupying the list.
-Another special mention in this context would be the extinct public telephone booths, which flooded the streets across the world prior to the introduction of mobile phones and internet.
+To cite an example, one would seldom find manual labour and conventional methods involved in mixing concrete these days, after the introduction of mixture machine in construction sites.
+Unlike earlier times, when small-scale industries like cotton mills, hand weaving etc. formed the major part of livelihood and family income, today the whole scenario had undergone a sea change, online and corporate jobs occupying the list.
+Another special mention in this context would be the extinct public telephone booths, which flooded the streets across the world prior to the introduction of mobile phones and the internet.

 Though the disappearance of these traditional skills and way of life are justifiable to an extent, efforts to promote the same should be encouraged.
-One reason to emphasize here is that most of these conventional methods reflected the local culture and custom nurtured.
-Moreover the older generations for whom it would be cumbersome to cope up with the new changes should be allowed to practice or preach within their comfort zone.
+One reason to emphasise here is that most of these conventional methods reflected the local culture and custom nurtured.
+Moreover, the older generations for whom it would be cumbersome to cope up with the new changes should be allowed to practice or preach within their comfort zone.

-Let the technology revolutionize!
+Let the technology revolutionise!